Get A Free, No-Risk Consultation Today

 Disorderly conduct in Tennessee is covered under Tennessee Code Annotated Section 39-17-305, and it can involve:

 Other examples are creating hazardous conditions without reason, being unreasonably unruly and noisy, and preventing others from engaging in legal activities.
-There is a separate offense in Tennessee for disorderly conduct that occurs at funerals, and this involves protesting, offensive gestures, or other similar conduct within 500 feet of a funeral, viewing, or burial.
+There is a separate offense in Tennessee for disorderly conduct that occurs at funerals, and this involves protesting offensive gestures or other similar conduct within 500 feet of a funeral, viewing, or burial.

 Because disorderly conduct has a broad legal definition in Tennessee and often relies on the opinion of the police, it is not difficult to be charged with this crime.
 Officers can be subjective when deciding whether someone’s conduct warrants an arrest for disorderly conduct.

 If you face a disorderly conduct charge, you might claim that you were simply engaging in horseplay and your conduct did not meet the definition under the law.
 Being rowdy or loud with your friends or family does not always mean it is illegal.
-You could show that you were having fun with your friends and there was no intent to disturb the peace.
+You could show that you were having fun with your friends and that there was no intent to disturb the peace.
+Our attorneys can review the facts of your arrest and identify all possible defenses.

 Were you charged with disorderly conduct in Nashville?
 It is essential to hire a criminal defense attorney as soon as possible.
 While disorderly conduct is a misdemeanor in Tennessee, you can still receive jail time.
 Also, a disorderly conduct conviction will stay on your record forever.
 Always take any type of criminal charge seriously and seek defense help.